suyiinang/website/content/posts/projects/05_predict/predict.md

 {{< img src="/posts/projects/05_predict/images/fig23.png" align="left" >}}
 *Figure 20*

-Finally, prior to building our predictive models, the data was partitioned into
+Finally, prior to building my predictive models, the data was partitioned into
 -	Training: 40%
 -	Validation: 30%
 -	Test: 30%
-We have kept the default partitioning method, the stratified method, which ensured that the proportion of vaccine and no vaccine was allocated proportional across the different dataset.
+I have kept the default partitioning method, the stratified method, which ensured that the proportion of vaccine and no vaccine was allocated proportional across the different dataset.

 {{< img src="/posts/projects/05_predict/images/fig24.png" align="left" >}}
 *Figure 21*